nus-cs3281/2025/students/HollaG/knowledge.md

 preset service relied on the filter service but the filter service also relied on the preset service.
 To fix it, we can redesign the code such that it doesn't have this circular dependency or we can extract out the parts into a 3rd service that is then injected into both.

+Models in Angular can be used to enforce the type of data.
+This can also make it easier to separate and isolate related methods, such as putting `preset`-related functions in the Preset model.

 ### Tool/Technology 2
 RxJS